iMiKED/APK-Info/README.md

 Then was updated by bovirus and this is the [reworked thread on XDA](https://forum.xda-developers.com/showthread.php?t=3614970)

+Then was updated by Enyby https://github.com/Enyby and this is the [reworked thread on XDA] (https://forum.xda-developers.com/showthread.php?t=3614970)

 # APK-Info functionalities
 - Support up to latest API Levels available
 - To add future SDK don't require program changes because is defined in external ini file.